curtislow777/nerds/README.md

 ##Testing
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 Sign Up Form:
+Go to the login page.

 Sign In Form:
+Go to the login page
+Try to submit the empty form and verify an error message shows Try to log in with the wrong email or password and verify an error message shows Try to log in with a valid email and password and verify it redirects to the homepage

+Commenting feature
+Go to the profile page
+Try to put in a comment in the message box and submit and verify if it appears (bug with comments appearing above each other instead of descending order)

 Contact form: